We’re Here To Help

 Visiting The International Spine Centre® In Person

-Until then, one way to manage these restrictions and prioritise everyone’s safety is to minimise the amount of people on site and how long they spend interacting with other people.
-In addition to the standard social distancing, hand hygiene and other societal rules, we are introducing the following protocols for people attending The International Spine Centre.
+One way to manage these restrictions and prioritise everyone’s safety is to minimise the amount of people on site and how long they spend interacting with other people.
+In addition to the standard social distancing, hand hygiene and other societal rules, we are introducing the following protocols for people attending The International Spine Centre®.

 Who can attend?

-We ask that patients attend TISC alone.
+We ask that patients attend The International Spine Centre® alone where possible.
 If you would like a support person involved in your consult, we can arrange for a video/phone connection to be available.
 Please let us know as early as possible if you would like to use this service.

 In general, all non-clinical face-to-face meetings (e.g. business meetings) should be conducted via video conference or offsite, preferably in an outdoor location.